GHG-P fact sheet

 1. The centralised approach : individual facilities report activity/fuel consumption data at the company level, where GHG emissions are calculated.

-2. The decentralised approach: individual facilities collect activity/fuel consumption data, calculate their GHG emissions directly using approved methods, and then report these data at the company level.
+2. The decentralised approach: individual facilities collect activity/fuel consumption data, directly calculate their GHG emissions using approved methods, and then report these data at the company level.

 • operational boundaries: on-site and off-site activities, processes, services and impacts